LolaperezDS/FractalNoiseCGFX/README.md

 # PerlinNoiseCGFX
-Methods for creating perlin noise with a shader.
+Methods for creating fractal noise with a shader.